×

 Legacy Application Support

-SPARC emulators extend the lifespan of the aging legacy SPARC system by enabling it to run on the new modern platforms.
+SPARC emulation software extends the lifespan of the aging legacy SPARC system by enabling it to run on new modern platforms.
 This approach eliminates the requirement for costly hardware upgrades.

 Maintenace and Support